Amelia "Amy" Dubanowski (née Sosa)

 - Asian Airhead: Half-Japanese, and not the brightest bulb in the box.
 Despite being a total ditz, though, she's kind-hearted and well-meaning.

-- Buffy Speak: Occasionally falls into this, being the youngest employee and still in high school.
+- Buffy Speak: Occasionally falls into this, being the youngest employee and still in high school in Season 1.

 - Character Tics: Cheyenne tends to laugh loudly and inappropriately when nervous or in an awkward situation.
 This devolves into full-on Laughing Mad when faced with the tornado.